 I am cheap.
 Painfully cheap.
 This trait frustrates and embarrasses my fiancé to his core, but I can’t help it.
 I am, by nature, a tight-ass.
-I hate spending money in general but hate even more when I feel that it is an unnecessary amount.
-For example, plane tickets.
+I hate spending money in general but hate it even more when I feel that it is an unnecessary amount—for example, plane tickets.
 I travel because I want to experience a destination.
 If you ask me, which you have because you’re reading this, jacked-up prices on flights are highway robbery.
 The amount of money airline’s charge is absolutely ludicrous.
-Unfortunately, I’m not able to change the thievery of “standard” prices, so I’ve developed a set of skills to book cheap flights and I’m happy to share them with you.
+Unfortunately, I’m not able to change the thievery of “standard” prices, so I’ve developed a set of skills to book cheap flights, and I’m happy to share them with you.

-Over time, and thousands of miles, I’ve picked up a few money-saving tricks when booking flights.
+Over time and thousands of miles, I’ve picked up a few money-saving tricks when booking flights.
 This all, of course, came at a price.
 I learned the hard way, just as we all have.
 The money spent is long-gone, but

 I we can do better next time.
 Below are a handful of techniques I have acquired to book cheap flights.
 Good luck and safe travels, fellow cheapskates.

 Book Cheap Flights Traditionally